-24.3.1.
+"24.3.1.
 The emission of visible pollutants by the vehicle type submitted for approval shall be measured by the two methods described in Annexes 4 and 5 to this Regulation, relating respectively to tests at steady speeds and to tests under free acceleration.
-If pPerforming these tests on a hybrid electric vehicle or an ADS vehicle requires a special procedure, this shall be detailed in the service manual (or equivalent media).
-This special procedure shall not require the use of special equipment other than that provided with the vehicle.
+If performing these tests on a hybrid electric vehicle or a vehicle equipped with an ADS requires a special procedure, this shall be detailed in the service manual (or equivalent media).
+This special procedure shall not require the use of special equipment other than that provided with the vehicle."

-Annex 5, paragraph 1.1.2., amend to read:

-1.1.2.
-If the test is carried out on a stationary vehicle the engine shall first be brought to normal operating conditions during a road run or on a dynamic test.
-The test shall be carried out as soon as possible after completion of this warming up period.